 Several water bottle filling stations have been installed around Iona’s campus.
 Using a refillable container instead of buying bottled water is a great way to save money and reduce your carbon footprint.
-Look for convenient bottle filling stations around campus, and visit TakeBackTheTap.org for more information about this issue.
+Look for convenient bottle filling stations around campus to do your part about this important issue.

 The College utilizes a single-stream recycling system, which means that empty glass bottles, plastic (#1-7) containers, metal cans, paper, and cardboard can all be placed in the blue or green recycling bins.
 Food, waxed or Styrofoam containers are not recyclable and must go in the trash bins for now – but efforts are underway to separate food waste for composting!
 Plastic bags should be saved and dropped off at stores that collect them.

 By recycling properly, we save tons of raw materials, time, energy and expense.
 Materials should be clean and loose (not in plastic bags) and sorted correctly.
 When plastic wraps, bags, food, or liquids end up in recycling bins, they can ruin an entire load of recycling, so please be sure to empty food and beverage containers first.